Experimental features

 CSR encoding

-The following data types combinations are supported:
+The following data type combinations are supported:

 Indices